biobakery/halla_legacy/readme.md

-`NMIS` stands for "normalized mutual information", which is an information-theoretic measure of association between two random variables. `Pperm` and `Padjust` corresponds to the p-values of the permutation tests and adjusted p-value from Benjamini-Hochberg-Yekutieli approach used to assess the statistical significance of the mutual information distance (i.e. lower p-values signify that the association between two variables is not likely to be caused by the noise in the data).
+`NMI` stands for "normalized mutual information", which is an information-theoretic measure of association between two random variables. `Pperm` and `Padjust` corresponds to the p-values of the permutation tests and adjusted p-value from Benjamini-Hochberg-Yekutieli approach used to assess the statistical significance of the mutual information distance (i.e. lower p-values signify that the association between two variables is not likely to be caused by the noise in the data).

 $OUTPUT_DIR = the output directory